-TL; DR: Voice streamlines healthcare workflows and improves the patient experience.
-Picovoice integration into medical equipment can create reliable, offline, and contactless alternatives to enhance usability and prevent the spread of healthcare-associated infection.
-Picovoice’s HIPAA-compliant technology can be customized to accelerate medical transcription, and reduce errors by handling industry-specific terminology.
+Voice streamlines healthcare workflows and improves the patient experience.
+Picovoice’s HIPAA-compliant on-device voice recognition technology can be customized for medical transcription and to build voice user interfaces (VUI).
+It reduces errors by handling healthcare-specific terminology.
+Voice-enabled medical equipment and software can create reliable, offline, and contactless alternatives to enhance experience and usability and also prevent the spread of healthcare-associated infection.
 New applications in voice-biomarkers and early diagnosis of neurodegenerative diseases from abnormalities in speech patterns could benefit from Picovoice’s highly adaptable solutions.

 Voice-Activated Medical Equipments